dimanikulin/dimanikulin/SoftwareDevelopment.md

 ### Tags
 experience softwaredevelopment estimation

+## C++ death

+Do you have any programming language that had to die long time ago but it is not going to die right now?

+For me it is C++.
+I started using it more then 20 years ago and after while (2-3 years) they said C++ will die soon.

+As new lanuages and techologies are coming soon..

+But it did not happen and those fastly coming lanuages and techologies are still over there.

+So, when you first time you have heard that your language/technogy X will die?

+- 20 years ago
+- 10 years ago
+- 5 years ago
+- never heard

 # References
 | # | Name                 | Source                | Release date           |  Author                 | Description   |
 | - | ---------------------|---------------------- |----------------------- | ----------------------- |:-------------:|